 OK, so maybe you don't have to let go of a direct-to-consumer sales strategy entirely.
 Obviously, there will always be customers who prefer to buy directly from the source (your brand).
-Not to mention many brands have been D2C for most of their time in existence, and continue to see the lion's share of profits from their own channels.
+Not to mention many brands have been D2C for most of their time in existence.

 But sticking too rigidly to one way of doing business can just as easily become a liability for many brands, and the reason is simple: omnichannel buying opportunities.

 Retail – in e-commerce and in brick-and-mortar stores – is more competitive than ever thanks to rapidly transforming business models that marry online and in-store purchasing.
 While some organizations will be able to respond to these new demands and still fully maintain their D2C status, just as many, if not more, will struggle to compete with some of the big-name innovators in the space.
 In other words, brand manufacturers must be wary of clinging dogmatically to D2C.
 Contrary to the idea that direct sales will beef up profit margins, failure to accommodate a diverse enough customer base will ultimately slash sales numbers.

 "Brands must use their availability across different retail channels as an advantage."

 By the end of 2017, the total transaction value generated from the on-demand economy will reach $57 billion according to Inc. contributor James Paine.
 Bear in mind that this is compared to $22 billion in 2015 and $34 billion in 2016.
 These massive revenues will be fueled in part by innovative models such as those put forth by Uber, but also by more established players.
 Case in point, Amazon's U.S. online sales for 2016 grew more than all of the other market players combined, according to the Motley Fool.